CONSECUTIVE AND DIALOGUE INTERPRETING I - 2021/2

 Thus, the summative assessment for this module consists of:

-• One assignment of consecutive interpreting into the student’s A language of approx. 10-15 minutes at the end of the semester
+• One assignment of consecutive interpreting into the student’s A language at the end of the semester

-• One reflective presentation about the consecutive interpreting assignment of approx. 10-15 minutes, including a presentation by the student and follow up-questions at the end of the semester
+• One reflective presentation about the consecutive interpreting assignment, including a presentation by the student and follow up-questions at the end of the semester

 Formative assessment and feedback

-Students receive regular feedback on their preparation and interpreting skills during the practice in class.
-Formative feedback from tutors, peers and clients is also provided during the guided study sessions.
+Students receive regular feedback from tutors, peers and clients on their preparation and interpreting skills during the practice in class.
 Towards the end of the semester, students conduct a formative ‘mock exam’ to simulate their consecutive interpreting assignment.
 This includes comprehensive feedback, an indicative mark and feed-forward to enable students to prepare for the end-of-semester assignment.
 In the mock exam, tutors use the same assessment criteria as the end-of-semester assignment.
 The criteria are made available to and explained to the students in class.

 - help students to develop the skills and strategies required for consecutive and dialogue interpreting including e.g. active listening, note-taking and transfer skills as well as skills for co-ordinating the interaction